fedang/fedang.net/content/posts/gentoo-kernel-upgrade.md

 date = "2024-12-10"
 +++

-In this short guide I summarized the necessary steps to upgrade the kernel in a Gentoo system.
+I wrote this short guide to keep track of the upgrade procedure for the kernel in my Gentoo system.
+It assumes an already working installation and is not as exhaustive as the Gentoo wiki, but it summarizes the main steps.

 We will update from `linux-A.B.C` to `linux-X.Y.Z`.
+There are also sections about Nvidia and Intel additions.

 ## Preliminary steps